-These three are essential beverages for any respectable North Indian. :) Sadly coke, fanta and numerous other fizzy drinks have taken over as soft drinks but the old and middle-aged like me still prefer the joy of these delicious refreshing coolers.
+These three are essential beverages for any respectable North Indian. :) Sadly coke, fanta, and numerous other fizzy drinks have taken over as soft drinks but the old and middle-aged like me still prefer the joy of these delicious refreshing coolers.

-When I saw these in one corner of the glass cabinet, I knew I had to shoot something in them before I leave for Pune and so I did.
+When I saw these in one corner of the glass cabinet, I knew I had to shoot something in them before I left for Pune and so I did.
 Nothing suits it better than the grandmother’s drink for all summer woes – Rooh Afza!!

 I will be sharing the recipe which usually works for most people but if you like more sweet or more mild, then feel free to change the proportion.